 The student is expected to be in attendance daily and when asked, to be available to the preceptor, which may include evenings and/or weekends.
 Students are expected to participate in scheduled clinics, hospital rounds, call, and any conferences or other activities assigned by preceptors during the rotation.
 Family care and/or pets are not an excuse to miss time from rotational experiences so arrangements should be made ahead of time for these types of responsibilities.
 For holidays, students are expected to follow the schedule of their preceptor with the exception of scheduled Program vacation.
+There are NO personal days during the clinical year.

-If a student is not able to attend their rotation, they must notify the Clinical Coordinator (740-376-4987) AND their preceptor immediately.
-An absence of two or more consecutive days will require a written excuse from a healthcare provider.
-Unexcused or extended absence will require that the student appear before the Progress and Conduct Committee and could jeopardize the students continued enrollment in the Program.
+ANYTIME a student is not able to attend their rotation, they must notify the Clinical Coordinator (740-376-4987) AND their preceptor immediately.
+An absence of two or more consecutive days due to illness will require a written excuse from a healthcare provider.
+An unexcused or extended absence will result in loss of professionalism points from the final rotation grade.
+Depending on the amount of time missed, the student may be required to appear before the Progress and Conduct Committee and could jeopardize the students continued enrollment in the Program.